- Personal Health Information & Self-Help

 Hydrate swelling calcium bentonite clay with 2.2 parts water to 1 part clay.
 Hydrate swelling sodium bentonite clay with 3 or 4 parts water to 1 part clay.
 Hydrate the clay so that it barely holds together without falling apart.
 Apply to throat to draw out excess fluid and metabolic wastes.

 I only became aware of the benefits of slippery elm for sore throat or hoarseness a few years ago through a speech therapist I worked with.
+He said slippery elm is used by a lot of actors and singers.

 You can get slippery elm tea from Traditional Medicinals as Herba Tussin, or Throat Coat.